 This dip definitely hits the spot with it’s ooey gooeyness.
 It has heat, creaminess and crispy bits of chorizo on top; making it a delicious afternoon/party treat.

 Yesterday we joined my brother, who’s a professional chef, for a maple beer boil and I needed to bring my game 😉.
-Since sausage and beer is perfect marriage, I thought Queso Fundido was the right match.
+Since sausage and beer are a perfect marriage, I thought Queso Fundido was the right match.
 Two, the weather was fabolous and we’d be outside all day and what’s better than beer bites when you’re outside 👍.

 This is one of my favorite dips to make because I love creating iron skillet dips because they look impressive and when you’re cooking for chefs, you need to impress 😆.